new-atlantic/libmeshutil/README.rst

 Overview
 --------

-*libmeshutil* is a C library that provides an API for querying information from different mesh routing protocols.
+*libmeshutil* is a C++ library that provides an API for querying information from different mesh routing protocols.
 More specifically, it provides information about the state of the routing protocol, the network interfaces it uses as well as information about the network accessed via the protocol.
 Information about the network includes measures such as the number of nodes in the network and addresses of direct and potential next hops.
 The exact information accessible via the APIs depends on the routing protocol (and version) in question.

 For the programming of applications that are not meant to be tied to a specific routing  protocol it is preferrable to use *libmeshaware* which provides a